-Respondent behavior is the same type of behavior that is brought about by classical conditioning.
-That is, just like the dogs in Ivan Pavlov's experiments that learned to salivate when they heard a bell, anyone engaging in respondent behavior has been trained to do so because of a connection to some sort of stimuli.
-This generally begins with an involuntary response.
+Respondent behavior can be thought of as the same type of behavior that may be brought about by classical conditioning.
+That is, just like the dogs in Ivan Pavlov's experiments learned to salivate when they heard a bell, those engaging in respondent behavior have typically been trained to do so because of a connection to some sort of stimuli.
+This generally begins with an involuntary or unconditioned response.

 The Unconditioned Response

-When Pavlov's dogs were given meat powder, their reflexive response was to salivate.
-No one had to teach them that, of course.
-It was the most natural response they could have had.
-Scientists call this an Unconditioned Response.
+When Pavlov's dogs were given meat powder, their reflexive response was usually to salivate.
+No one had to teach them to do so; instead, the response was natural and involuntary.
+Scientists often call this an “unconditioned response.”

 The Neutral Stimulus

-Pavlov's dogs learned to salivate to the sound of the bell ringing because that was how he trained them to respond.
-He did this be presenting both the ringing bell and the meat powder together.
+Pavlov's dogs are believed to have learned to salivate to the sound of a bell ringing because that was how he trained them to respond.
+He did this by presenting both the ringing bell and the meat powder together.
 Each time these two stimuli were paired together this way, the dogs became more accustomed to the connection.
 In other words, by training dogs to create an association between a sound and a reward, Pavlov connected the existence of one with the promise of the other.